Federal Direct Subsidized and Unsubsidized Loans

 Borrowers can get an in-school deferment on their Direct Loans whenever they are enrolled halftime or more.
 Other types of deferments include partial financial hardship or unemployment deferment.
 Deferments are typically given for 12 month periods of time.
 Interest will not accrue on subsidized loans during deferments.
 Contact your loan servicer for the appropriate forms.

 Forbearance means a temporary lowering of payments for a certain amount of time, usually for several months.
 A forbearance is given due to unforeseen financial, health or military circumstances.
 Interest will continue to accrue on all loans during forbearances, and accrued interest may be capitalized (added to your principle) after a forbearance ends.
 Contact your loan servicer for the appropriate forms.

 To learn more about loan counseling click here.

 Summer Term Borrowing

-After loans are offered for the summer term, if a summer balance exists when the student's term of enrollment is ending, the financial aid office will accept the loan for the amount of the balance.
+If a summer tuition balance exists when the student's enrollment is ending, the financial aid office will accept any offered loans for the amount of the balance.
 A notification will be sent to the borrower.
-Due to the shortened summer period of enrollment, students often forget to accept their loans for their term balance.
-Once the term is over, the loan can not be disbursed unless it is accepted within the enrollment period.
-If the borrower does not want the loan, please contact the Federal Direct & Private Loan Office at 608-262-4987 or email email@example.com and the loan will be cancelled.
+Due to the shortened summer period of enrollment, students may forget to accept their loans by the end of their summer class.
+Once the summer class is over, the loan can no longer be accepted and processed for the student.
+If the borrower does not want the loan, please contact the Federal Direct & Private Loan Office at 608-262-4987 or email firstname.lastname@example.org and the loan will be cancelled.